Skip to main content

 });

-Consent defaults to 'none' — the SDK won’t track anything until you explicitly set a consent level.
+Consent defaults to 'none'.
+The SDK won’t track anything until you explicitly set a consent level.

 2